6 slammin’ web copy tips to spellbind and convert more clients

 Armed with the right knowledge, and enough practice, almost anyone can become a highly proficient copywriter.
 Even a great one.

-If you want to create effective copy you need to speak with, listen to and learn from your audience.
+To create powerful copy, you must first speak with, listen to and learn from your audience.

 Unless you know a good Russian hacker, it’s the only way to deeply understand people’s unique desires and problems.

-Once you’ve squirreled away this information, you’ll know how to:
+Armed with this insight, you’ll know how to:

 • capture your audience’s attention during their busy lives